Your First 6 Months — BJJ Beginner Roadmap

 Same-Level White Belts

-Bigger / Stronger Athletes
+Bigger / Stronger Partners

 Muscling through fails.
 This forces you to find the right angle, frame, and timing.
 Frustrating — but one of the fastest ways to develop technique.
-Strength becomes counterproductive and your body learns why.

 Smaller Partners